Pure (British TV series)

 Pure is a British television series first broadcast on 30 January 2019 on Channel 4.
-Based on the book of the same name by Rose Cartwright, it stars Charly Clive as 24-year-old Marnie, who suffers from obsessive-compulsive disorder and is plagued by disturbing sexual thoughts.
-On 14 February 2020 it was announced that the series would not be renewed for a second series.
+Based on the book of the same name by Rose Cartwright, it stars Charly Clive as 24-year-old Marnie, who suffers from purely obsessional obsessive-compulsive disorder (Pure O) and is plagued by disturbing sexual thoughts.

+On 14 February 2020, it was announced that the show would not be renewed for a second series.